Tornadoes of 2021: April 17 (Indonesia)

-April 23–25
+April 23–25 (United States)

 Beginning on the afternoon of April 23 into the early morning hours of April 25, severe thunderstorms moved across the Southern United States.
 Multiple photogenic tornadoes were observed in North Texas on April 23, including an EF2 tornado that heavily damaged a farm, snapped power poles, and threw vehicles west of Lockett.
-Another EF2 tornado snapped many trees and damaged homes southwest of Douglas, Georgia on April 24, including one that was shifted off of its foundation.
-Two people were injured when an EF1 tornado flipped a mobile home west of Haleburg, Alabama as well.
+Another EF2 tornado snapped many trees and damaged homes southwest of Douglas, Georgia, on April 24, including one that was shifted off of its foundation.
+Two people were injured when an EF1 tornado flipped a mobile home west of Haleburg, Alabama, as well.
 A total of 14 tornadoes were confirmed.
 Severe weather relating to the storm system forced the Atlanta Braves to postpone a Major League Baseball game against the Arizona Diamondbacks.

-April 27–28
+April 27–28 (United States)

 On April 21, the SPC issued a 15% risk contour for areas of Texas and Oklahoma.
 By April 27, a slight risk was in place for parts of the Great Plains, mainly for the threat very large hail.
 Numerous tornadoes touched down in Colorado and Texas, most of which were weak or remained over open fields.
 However, one strong multiple-vortex EF3 tornado touched down near Truscott, Texas, tossing a 4,000 lb (1,800 kg) cattle feeder and bending large metal power line pylons to the ground.
-An early-morning high-end EF1 tornado that hit near Pauls Valley, Oklahoma on April 28 destroyed multiple barns, sheds, and outbuildings.
-Another high-end EF1 tornado near Hondo, Texas destroyed a mobile home and a barn, severely damaged the roof of a house, downed trees and power lines, and toppled a hunting tower.
+An early-morning high-end EF1 tornado that hit near Pauls Valley, Oklahoma, on April 28 destroyed multiple barns, sheds, and outbuildings.
+Another high-end EF1 tornado near Hondo, Texas, destroyed a mobile home and a barn, severely damaged the roof of a house, downed trees and power lines, and toppled a hunting tower.
 The same supercell also produced a 6.4 in hailstone in Hondo, the largest hailstone ever recorded in Texas.
 Other weak tornadoes touched down that afternoon as well.
 Three severe hailstorms that day also caused major damage in the suburbs of Fort Worth, Oklahoma City, and San Antonio as well, the third of which came from the Hondo supercell.
 Overall, 25 tornadoes were confirmed.
 Damage was at least a billion dollars.

 May

-There were 259 tornadoes confirmed in the United States in May.
-This was the first time in recorded history that no F3/EF3+ tornadoes touched down in May, despite near average activity.